kubernetes/community/communication/slack-guidelines.md

         heavily restrict private channels.
     -   If you need private discussion areas for security-sensitive topics, a project-specific Slack or the [CNCF Slack] may be a better fit.
--   Ask in `#slack-admins` or file an issue if you're unsure It never hurts to ask.
+-   Ask in `#slack-admins` or file an issue if you're unsure.
+We're happy to discuss it with you.

 ### Private Channels